meiji163/meiji163.github.io/content/post/ecc.md

 A more efficient decoder is based on the [Berlekamp-Massey algorithm](https://en.wikipedia.org/wiki/Berlekamp%E2%80%93Massey_algorithm), which I haven't implemented.
 (Maybe you can, my brave reader)

 ## Generating QR Codes
-Typically error-correcting codecs are implemented in hardware circuits, which run many orders of magnitude faster than my implementation.
+Typically error-correcting codecs are implemented in hardware circuits, which of course run several orders of magnitude faster than my implementation.
-However just to prove that my terribly slow implementation isn't completely useless, I made a QR code generator.
+Just to prove that my terribly slow implementation isn't completely useless, I made a QR code generator.

 There are many versions of QR codes, so I went with the 21x21 version as specified by the ISO/IEC standard [[5]](#references).
 I implemented just enough of the standard to make some example QR codes.